BerkeleyAutomation/FogROS2/docs/cli.md

 ---
 layout: page
 title: CLI
-permalink: /cli/
+permalink: /cli
+nav_order: 3
 ---

 # Command Line Interface (CLI)
+{: .no_toc }
-FogROS2 uses Python entry points to extend the commands and verbs for ROS 2's CLI.
+FogROS 2 uses Python entry points to extend the commands and verbs for ROS 2's CLI.
 Specifically, the `fogros2` package adds the `fog` command with three verbs, `list`, `connect` and `delete` for easy viewing of, interaction with, and termination of remote instances, respectively.
 More information about commands or verbs can be found by running `ros2 fog --help` or `ros2 fog <verb> --help`.

 <details open markdown="block">
   <summary>
     CLI Commands
   </summary>
   {: .text-delta }
-  1. TOC
+  - TOC
 {:toc}
 </details>

 ## list
-Prints information about existing FogROS2 instances.
+Prints information about existing FogROS 2 instances.

 ### Usage
 **ros2 fog list** *[-h] [\-\-region REGION [REGION ...]]*

 ### Description
-Prints a list of details -- instance name, cloud service provider (currently always AWS), region, instance type, region, id, IP address, SSH key, disk size, AMI, and state -- for existing FogROS2 instances.
+Prints a list of details -- instance name, cloud service provider (currently always AWS), region, instance type, region, id, IP address, SSH key, disk size, AMI, and state -- for existing FogROS 2 instances.
 With no *REGION* specified, this command defaults to listing instances in the region set in the user's AWS configuration or in the corresponding environment variable.
-Otherwise, it lists all FogROS2 instances in *REGION* or in multiple regions if specified.
+Otherwise, it lists all FogROS 2 instances in *REGION* or in multiple regions if specified.

 ### Options
 **\-h, \-\-help**